 Advanced: flip a flag and every keyed table becomes an Apollo Federation v2 subgraph.

-Run it in under a minute.
+Run it in two minutes.

 1